Dermah/blog.dermah.com/README.md

 npm run lfs-server
 ```

-This assumes you have the AWS CLI and credentials configured for `--profile dermah`
+This assumes you have the AWS CLI and credentials configured.
+Try using [`aws-vault`](https://github.com/99designs/aws-vault) to manage many profiles.

 ## Clone